MEET OUR PROVIDERS

 She is passionate about engaging her patients so they are active participants in their own care.
 Collaborative, open and honest, she enjoys helping her patients lead healthy lives.
-A creative problem solver who attends to detail, she is especially adept at managing infectious disease.

 Greg received his Nurse Practitioner education with a Masters Degree in Nursing from East Carolina University and a Bachelors of Nursing from the University of North Carolina at Chapel Hill.
 He has over 20 years of health care experience including primary care, sports medicine and nutrition.
 Prior to becoming a nurse practitioner he worked as a nurse on the Neurosurgical/Trauma Intensive Care Unit at Moses Cone Hospital

 Dr. Van Dam earned his Bachelor of Arts from Duke University and his medical degree from the Medical College of Wisconsin.
 Dr. Van Dam attended the University of Utah for Internal Medicine Residency and the University of North Carolina at Chapel Hill for his Infectious Diseases Fellowship.
 Board certified in both Internal Medicine and Infectious Disease, he is an Assistant Professor at the University of North Carolina -AHEC.
 Dr. Van Dam is the Principal Investigator of all HIV clinical trials conducted at the Regional Center for Infectious Disease

 Trung Vu, MD, is board certified in internal medicine and infectious disease.
 His professional interests include infection control, hepatitis, antimicrobial stewardship and tuberculosis and nontuberculous mycobacterial disease.
 He speaks English and Vietnamese.